orlfi/FileCommander/README.md

 * **rm** - deleting files and directories
 * Navigate through the team history
 * Save the last state when exiting
-* Ability to set a color scheme using a theme file
+* Ability to set a color scheme using a theme file theme.json in in the program directory
 * Logging critical errors in a file errors.txt

 ## Running and Building